bottlepy/blog.bottlepy.org/src/dev/2013-07-19-preview-bottle-0-12.rst

 :tags: preview
 :author: Marcel Hellkamp

 Some time has passed and some really nice features have found their way into the bottle core framework.
-As we are now preparing for the new release, let me show you the most important changes and `let us know <mailto:bottlepy@googlegroups.com>`_ what you thin about it!
+As we are now preparing for the new release, let me show you the most important changes and `let us know <mailto:bottlepy@googlegroups.com>`_ what you think about it!

 As promised: All changes are **fully backwards compatible** to the **last stable release (bottle-0.11)** and all deprecated APIs print a warning to make the transition as easy as possible.

 Configuration
 =============

 Bottle had the ``app.config`` attribute for a while now, but it was poorly documented  and not very useful in its old state.
 The "Uppercase attributes are namespaces" feature just felt odd and I have not seen a single project or plugin that actually uses it that way.
-It ws time to re-think the whole application-configuration topic and make it right.
+It was time to re-think the whole application-configuration topic and make it right.

 The new `ConfigDict() <http://bottlepy.org/docs/dev/configuration.html#bottle.ConfigDict>`_ implementation of the `Bottle().config <http://bottlepy.org/docs/dev/api.html#bottle.Bottle.config>`_ attribute is `well documented <http://bottlepy.org/docs/dev/configuration.html>`_ and has some very nice features.